oorabona/node-liblzma/README.md

 I did not want to rely on an embedded liblzma version and instead use the system one (most Linux distros have liblzma, if not look at INSTALL below) ;

-* (Almost) complete NodeJS Zlib API / implementation compatibility so that switching from __zlib/deflate__ to __xz__ might be as easy as a string search/replace in your code editor :smile:
+* (Almost) complete NodeJS Zlib API / implementation _source code_ compatibility so that switching from __zlib/deflate__ to __xz__ might be as easy as a string search/replace in your code editor :smile:

 > Worth noting, only LZMA2 is supported for compression output.
 But the library can open and read any LZMA1 or LZMA2 compressed file and possibly others...

 # What's new ?

-Now supports NodeJS 0.10.x, v0.12.x, and all flavors of iojs/nodejs 3+/4+ !!
+Supports all NodeJS versions, thanks to [nan](https://github.com/nodejs/nan) !

 # Related projects